RemotePad Logo

 7. Social Security Registration — register the employee with the Spanish Social Security system within the first six days of employment.

-8. Onboarding — Once all the paperwork is completed, the final step is to onboard the new employee.
+8. Onboarding — once all the paperwork is completed, the final step is to onboard the new employee.
 This involves introducing them to the team, explaining their duties and responsibilities, and providing any necessary training.

 These are the basic steps for hiring an employee in Spain.
 Depending on the specific circumstances, there may be additional steps or requirements.
 It’s always a good idea to consult with a legal expert or HR professional to ensure you’re complying with all local laws and regulations.